tstillwell/appengine_multiblog/README.md

 Any suggestions are greatly appreciated.

 #### Bugs
-If you find any bugs please open an issue on github and list the steps to reproduce the bug or what happened when the bug occured.
+If you find any bugs please open an issue on github with any details about the bug.

+If possible, please list the steps to reproduce the bug or what happened when the bug occured.

 ## Built with help from